pacificclimate/scip-backend/README.md

 # scip-backend
-This application accesses a PostGIS database containing information on predefined areas a user might care about (watersheds, basins, etc) and the locations of various salmon populations.
+This application accesses a PostGIS database containing information on predefined areas a user might care about (watersheds, basins, and salmon conservation units) and metadata about salmon populations.
 Its role is to provide data to the [SCIP frontend](https://github.com/pacificclimate/scip-frontend).

 ## Installation for development